Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `LOSIndirectColors`  (default "")<br>
 > Setting: `LOSNoAttackColors`  (default "")<br>
 >
-> Set the colour and style of various targeting lines.
+> When non-empty, set the colour and style of various targeting lines.
 > Obstructed lines has two parts.
 The part before obstruction is Pre, and the part after is Post.
 >
 > Colours are either empty or in HTML hash syntax.
 For example `"#F00"` = red, `"#0F0"` = green, `"#00F"` = blue, `"#FFF"` = white, `"#888"` = grey, `"#000"` = black.
 > Four parts means RGBA, while three parts mean full opacity RGB.
 Supports full and short form. e.g. #28B = #2288BB = #2288BBFF.
 >
 > Colours and only colours can also vary by attack direction, separated by comma.
-The directions are Front, Left, Right, Rear, and Prone, in order.
+The directions are Front, Left, Right, Rear, and Prone, in this order.
 > If less colours are specified than direction, the missing directions will use the last colour.
 > For example "red,cyan,cyan,green" will result in front red, side cyan, and back/prone green.
 >
 > When the mod "Firing Line Improvement" is detected, these settings will be disabled to avoid conflicts.

-**Colours Facing Rings**
+> Note that Firing Line Improvement does not have directional styling.

+**Facing Rings Colours**

-> Setting: `FacingMarkerPlayerColors`  (default "#FFFF,#CCFF,#CCFF,#BFBF,#FFBF")<br>
+> Setting: `FacingMarkerPlayerColors`  (default "#FFFB,#CCFB,#CCFB,#BFBB,#FFBB")<br>
-> Setting: `FacingMarkerEnemyColors`  (default "#FFFF,#CCFF,#CCFF,#FBBF,#FFBF")<br>
+> Setting: `FacingMarkerEnemyColors`  (default "#FFFB,#CCFB,#CCFB,#FBBB,#FFBB")<br>
 > Setting: `FacingMarkerTargetColors`  (default "#F41F,#F41F,#F41F,#F41F,#F41F")<br>
 >
 > When non-empty, change the colours of each arc for friends, foes, and targeted arc during attack.
 The colours are for Front, Left, Right, Rear, and Prone.

-**Change Widths of Obstruction Marker**
+**Widths of Obstruction Marker**

 > Setting: `LOSMarkerBlockedMultiplier`  (0 to 10, default 1.5)
 >
 > Scale the obstruction marker of targeting lines, the "light dot" that split the obstructed line into two.
 2 means double width and height, 0.5 means half-half.
-Set to 1 to leave at game default.
+> Set to 1 to leave at game default.
 Set to 0 will not remove them from game but will effectively hide them.
 >
 > When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.

-**Refine or Rough Fire Arc and Jump Arc**
+**Refine or Roughen Fire Arc and Jump Arc**

 > Setting: `ArcLinePoints`  (2 to 1000, default 48, game default 18)
 >
-> On a high resolution monitor it is easy to see the hard corners of the arc of indirect targeting lines.
-Lines are quick to draw, so this mod will happily improves their qualities for you.
+> To some sharp eyes, it is easy to see the hard corners of the arc of indirect targeting lines.
+> Lines are quick to draw, so this mod will happily improves their qualities for you.
 > Set to 2 to make them flat like other lines.
 Set to 18 to leave at game default.
 >
 > When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.

-**Fix LoS Inconsistency between Walk and Jump**
+**Fix LoS Inconsistency**

 > Setting: `FixLosPreviewHeight`  (true/false, default true)
 >
-> Walk and Jump will sometimes predicts different Line of Sight, because the walking preview height is slightly different from jumping preview height.
-Set to true to make them the same.
+> Walk and Jump will sometimes predicts different Line of Sight, because their preview height is slightly different from each other.
+> When true, they will be made the same.